 Leuprolide is a Gonadotropin Releasing Hormone (GnRH) agonist (or LHRH agonist).
-Leuprolide is available under the brand names Lupron Depot® (leuprolide acetate for dept suspension), Eligard® (leuprolide acetate for injectable suspension), and Camcevi® (leuprolide mesylate).
+Leuprolide is available under the brand names Lupron Depot® (leuprolide acetate for depot suspension), Eligard® (leuprolide acetate for injectable suspension), and Camcevi® (leuprolide mesylate).
 It is indicated for use as a palliative treatment option for individuals with advanced prostate cancer.
 Leuprolide is administered under the supervision of a physician via a subcutaneous (under the skin) or intramuscular (in a muscle) injection.
 The varying ways of receiving leuprolide depend on the brand name used.
 Individuals taking leuprolide should be closely monitored, especially during the first several weeks of treatment, as tumor flare can occur.

 Tumor flare is the worsening of tumor symptoms early on in treatment that can lead to spinal cord compression and other adverse effects.
 Individuals taking leuprolide should also be monitored for increased blood sugar and the development of diabetes, as well as for cardiovascular complications and convulsions.
-Leuprolide is the active ingredient in Lupron Depot and Eligard and acts as a Gonadotropin-Releasing Hormone (GnRH) agonist.1,2
+Leuprolide is the active ingredient in Lupron Depot, Eligard, and Camcevi and acts as a Gonadotropin-Releasing Hormone (GnRH) agonist.1,2

 How does leuprolide work?